jamsocket/botsh/README.md

 This demo uses the prompt `create a sequence of 100 200x200 images which each contain a different number, and turn them into a 30fps video with ffmpeg`.

+`botsh`:

+- tries to run `imagemagick` and fails (because it is a fresh Ubuntu install)
+- installs `imagemagick`
+- attempts to run `ffmpeg` and fails
+- installs `ffmpeg`
+- attempts to turn frames into a video and fails (because it has not created them)
+- writes a bash for-loop to generate 100 frames with `imagemagick`
+- uses `ffmpeg` to convert them into a video

 https://user-images.githubusercontent.com/46173/230953506-c8545345-c0a1-46b1-b937-458191fc2456.mp4

 ## Setup